saravanaparthiban/StudentManagementApplication/README.md

 # StudentManagementApplication
-Basic Back-end Console project developed for Presidio'S Application Development Round Purely on Python
+Basic Back-end Console project developed for Presidio'S Application Development Round
+\nPurely on Python
-Data's are stored in a file using python-json
+\nData's are stored in a file using python-json
-Used to perform operations such as
+\nUsed to perform operations such as\n
   1. Show Students List
   2. Filter Students Data
   3. Search for a Student